Capgemini/xrm-datamigration/README.md

 <img src="./.attachments/ConfirmExportFolder.jpg" width="700">

-Once Export complete you will be asked to confirm if you wish to continue with the Import.
+Once the data export part of the process completes you will be asked to confirm if you wish to continue and import the data to the Import CRM instance.
 At this point it is possible to verify the data exported in the ExportData folder which is created in the specific Demo folder you are executing.
-For example   C:\DataMigEngine\DemoScenarios\Contacts\ExportedData
+For example   C:\........\DemoScenarios\Contacts\ExportedData

 <img src="./.attachments/ImportConfirm.jpg" width="700">